-by Olivia Craker Crusader News Opinions Writer Jim Wallis, author of Who Speaks for God? writes, "I am an evangelical Christian.
+by Olivia Craker Crusader News Opinions Writer

+Jim Wallis, author of Who Speaks for God? writes, "I am an evangelical Christian.
 But I am deeply disturbed by what evangelical Christian connotes in American public life today."
 This is a reference to the Christian Coalition and its claim that all evangelical Christians are represented by the coalition and share it's similar beliefs.
 I find this to be both untrue and frightening.
 The Christian Coalition and I have nothing in common except that we both call ourselves Christians.
 Many of the standards and political platforms this group stands for go directly against what I believe as an evangelical Christian.

 Here at NNC there is something that propagates this belief and symbolizes exactly what it is that makes some Christians uncomfortable with the stereotype they have been given by the media and non-Christians.
 It is "World" magazine.
 (You can find this publication in the student center lobby; it has been donated by one of the members of the board of regents).
 I have only had the opportunity to view three of the issues, October 17th, 24th and 31st, but I feel this has given me enough information to realize that it is something that needs to be addressed here at NNC.
 This is supposed to be a caring, accepting, and loving community of Christians.
 We respect the Christian professors that we learn from, admire the leadership of this campus, and trust that our large tuition bills are worthwhile for our futures.
-If this was not true then we wouldn't be attending this school or paying the bills.
-But it is true; this is a great place to be.
-As I have been learning more about God and the Bible in religion classes, I have been challenged in my faith.
-This challenge has also led me to evaluate my political stance.
-This reevaluation has shown me what is wrong with "World" magazine.
+If this was not true then we wouldn't be Many of the school or paying standards and the bills.
+But it is true; this is a platforms this great place to be.
+As I have been group [The learning more about God and Christian the Bible in religion classes, I Coalition] stands have been challenged in my for go directly faith.
+This challenge has also led against what I me to evaluate my political believe as an stance.
+This re-evaluation has evangelical shown me what is Christian. with wrong "World" magazine.